 Several countries worldwide have already made the switch to SIP, including the US, Australia, Belgium, France, Germany, Switzerland, Sweden – and the UK is set to switch off its ISDN in the very near future.

-This means that businesses currently using ISDN will need to migrate to SIP sooner rather than later.
+This means that every business phone system currently using ISDN and traditional phone lines will need to migrate to SIP sooner rather than later.

 Why upgrade from ISDN to SIP Trunking?